geudde/attic-chest/pages/13.reference/01.porden/docs.md

 While, as their routed foes promiscuous fly,
 Or sink in death, fresh troops their place supply.
 It seemed, (as in creation's primal hour,)
-That earth resum'd her vivifying power ;
+That earth resum'd her vivifying power;
 While the same stroke, that laid the fiery train
-Prone in the dust, revived their strength again :
+Prone in the dust, revived their strength again:
 As breathing on her lamp, some careful dame 330

 At once destroys and renovates the flame,